Network tab

 The arrow indicates the traffic direction between the hosts.

 For each host, the IP address is displayed.
 If the host is local, the address is a link that you can click to view the Host profile page.
-A geo-located flag, home , or network icon may be displayed.
+A geo-located flag, , or icon may be displayed.
 More than one may be displayed.
 If available, a host name is displayed.
 If available from DHCP traffic monitoring, the MAC address of the host is displayed.
 Any host tags applied to the host are displayed.
-Click the Intelligence pages icon icon to view host details in Intelligence.
-If available, click the globe icon to view host details in the WHOIS pop-up.
+Click the icon to view host details in Intelligence.
+If available, click the icon to view host details in the WHOIS pop-up.

 Event evidence

 The Event evidence section lists various actions observed while analyzing the event.
-For more details, click the Event details angle right link to view the Event evidence.
+For more details, click the link to view the Event evidence.

 Actions include Signature, Reputation, Unusual behavior, File download, URL path match, Verification, Anomaly, etc. If provided, click the link to view the corresponding Detector pop-up.
 A Confidence value is displayed for each action.